Keyboard shortcuts

 Runtime

 Beyond extraction, the Frontend layer also includes the runtime environment for workers.
-Originally, we considered generating entirely standalone code for the Workers, but a shift to instead interpret the CIDL at runtime as if it was the program text allowed us to greatly reduce the amount of generated code, add tests and improve maintainability.
+Originally, we considered generating entirely standalone code for the Workers, but shifting to interpret the CIDL at runtime allowed us to greatly reduce the amount of generated code, add tests and improve maintainability.
 Each supported frontend language has its own runtime implementation that can interpret the CIDL using simple state machine logic.
 Moving as much of the runtime logic into WebAssembly as possible helps portability to other languages in the future.

 The runtime consists of two components: the Router and the ORM.
 The Router is currently written entirely in TypeScript, while the ORM compiles to WebAssembly from Rust.